HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

 # Replication procedure

-You may wish to use `tmux` to leave a terminal running unattended.
+You may wish to use `tmux` to leave a terminal running unattended.\
-If `tmux` is not already installed, do a `sudo apt update` followed by `sudo apt install tmux`.
+If `tmux` is not already installed, do a `sudo apt update` followed by `sudo apt install tmux`.\
+Create a new session using `tmux new-session -s ubuntu` and retrieve it using `tmux attach-session -t ubuntu`.

 ## Dynare